Website icon Xpert.Digital

 2. Offline pickup service for online orders (home or mobile shopping)

-PIXEL, a derivative of Pick Cell, a pick-up service via the Smart Phone (Cell Phone).
-PIXEL is an online home and/or mobile ordering system that allows goods to be picked up locally.
+PIXEL, short for Pick Cell, is a pick-up service via smartphone (cell phone).
+PIXEL is an online home and/or mobile ordering system that allows customers to pick up their goods locally.

 The first O2O (Online to Offline) service in Korea.